 Know-How Notes: All About Flywheel and Brake Rotor Turning

 In the day of remove and replace vehicle maintenance, turning rotors and flywheels has become a forgotten option.
 Sometimes, replacement is the only solution, but basic service and maintenance of brakes and clutches can increase their service life by having your slightly worn rotors or flywheel turned.
 Turning is a term used to describe the process in which a rotor is spun on a machine and mechanical arm with a cutting tool clears away the rough scrapes from the surface, leaving a smooth usable surface for brake pads and clutches to hold on to.
-Depending on your local NAPA Auto Parts store or NAPA AutoCare, these machines may still be available for turning customer’s parts.
+Depending on your local NAPA Auto Parts store or NAPA AutoCare, these machines may still be available for brake rotor turning and flywheel turning.

 There are limits to what turning can fix.
 We recently had an issue with an SUV where a rear rotor had been eaten up by a bad brake pad.
 The outside pad was good, but the inside pad was not, and it damaged the rotor.
 Instead of buying a new rotor, we were able to save it by turning.
 Most rotors and flywheels have minimum thickness measurements cast into the hub.
 This is the minimum usable thickness, if the wear is too severe, turning will not work and the part must be replaced.